oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

 5. Access Work Requests table, and click **Restore Database** having Status: In Progress...
 Review all Resources: Log Messages (2), Error Messages (0), Associated Resources (1).
 Wait until this work request is 100% Complete (refresh page).
 Under Associated Resources, click **WSDB** database name link.

+    >**Note** : PDB012 pluggable database may be in MOUNTED state after the restore.
+In this case, connect to the ROOT$CDB container database as SYSDBA and open it.
+Run `sqlplus / as sysdba` and `alter pluggable database all open;` via SSH connection.
     >**Note** : If Restore Database Work request fails, perform a Restore using **Restore to latest** option.
 You can check the RMAN logs in folder `/opt/oracle/dcs/log/db-host/rman/bkup/[Database unique name]/` for more information.

-6. Connect again to the pluggable database PDB012 as HR user.
+6. After checking that PDB012 pluggable database is open, connect again as HR user.

     ````bash
     <copy>